juancaudio20/Numerical-Modeling-Homeworks/README.md

 # NMSA-Homeworks
-- by Marco Bernasconi, Juan Camilo Albarracìn Sanchez
+- by Marco Bernasconi, Juan Camilo Albarracín Sánchez

 These files pertain to the Numerical Modeling and Simulation in Acoustics coursework held at Politecnico di Milano by professor Ilario Mazzieri